Welcome to the First Presbyterian Art Gallery!

 First Presbyterian Church's Gallery was recently included in a Religious News Service article "Wonderfully Made: How Churches are Seizing Upon Galleries for Art."

-Gevers' photos featured in Gallery beginning Friday, April 28
+Gevers' photos featured in Gallery April 28-May 31

-Local photographer John Gevers' work featured in the next Gallery exhibit April 28-May 31.
+Local photographer John Gevers' work featured in current Gallery exhibit.

 John is known both for capturing the splendor of the world and for revealing a person's essence and spirit in portrait photography.
 "To breathe in and out with my subjects, to get to know their motivations, and then to capture a moment that reflects their true selves defines me as both humanist and spiritualist.
 It's the light within each of us that I seek to reveal in portraiture," John says.